 E ne nus mener en temtatiun, mais delivre nus de mal.

-You will recognize some of the words, which have entered standard English: cotidian (“quotidian”—daily), pardune (“pardon” —equivalent here to “forgive”), detes/deturs (“debts/debtors”—for sins/sinners), temtatiun (“temptation”), delivre (“deliver”), and mal (“evil,” as in the mal- of malicious, malignant).
+You will recognize some of the words, which have entered standard English: cotidian (“quotidian”—daily), pardune (“pardon”—equivalent here to forgive), detes/deturs (“debts/debtors”—for sins/sinners), temtatiun (“temptation”), delivre (“deliver”), and mal (“evil,” as in the mal- of malicious, malignant).
 English was acquiring quite a bit of this Norman French vocabulary, in fact.
-What really happened over the next few centuries was more complex.
-In 1204 King John, who ruled Norman-occupied Europe from his seat in England, was divested of his lands on the Continent and found himself in charge of a mere island, one, however, the Normans had by now grown attached to, where after all they been living for several generations.
+What really happened over the next several centuries was more complex.
+In 1204 King John, who ruled Norman-occupied Europe from his seat in England, was divested of his lands on the Continent and found himself in charge of a mere island, one, however, the Normans had by now grown attached to, where after all they had been living for several generations.
 They were intermarrying with locals and identifying with the local language.
 Ironically, as more and more Normans in England grew up speaking English as a native language, they took a keen interest in French (while Latin was used in government and the courts).
-But it was no longer Norman but fashionable Parisian French they were now picking up—as a second language.
+Yet it was no longer Norman but fashionable Parisian French they were now picking up—as a second language.
 In the thirteenth and fourteenth centuries, thousands of French words poured into English, transforming it in the process into a Germanic-Romance creole (for lack of a better term).

 Here’s a Lord’s Prayer from 1384, at the height of these linguistic developments: